UK, France, Belgium: Travel strikes planned for April and May

 Catering staff and baggage handlers are expected to walk out at the start of May if their concerns over working conditions are not addressed.

-French airports could be hit by air traffic control strikes on Thursday 25 April as workers protest restructuring of their services.
+SNCTA, the largest union representing air traffic controllers in France, has dropped plans for a 24-hour strike on Thursday.

+However, the deal came too late to roll back cancellations ordered by France's DGAC civil aviation authority, meaning many flights will still be grounded on 25 April.

-Workers have until Tuesday to announce whether they will be involved in the walk out, but it is thought that it could affect up to 70 per cent of flights at major airports.
+It is thought that it could affect up to 75 per cent of flights at Paris Orly and other major airports.

+Over 300 Ryanair flights across Europe could also remain cancelled on Thursday due to the strike threat, with members of the smaller UNSA-INCA and Usac-Cgt unions still likely to go ahead with the walkout.

 Could strikes hit Paris Olympics?